The Pesto Manifesto

 Let me back up a bit.

 My traditional pesto recipe is pretty simple.
-It’s 1 well-packed cup of fresh sweet basil leaves, 1/3 cup of Romano or parmesan cheese, about 2 tablespoons of pine nuts, and 1 or 2 medium garlic cloves.
+It’s 1 well-packed cup of fresh sweet basil leaves, 1/3 cup of Romano or parmesan cheese, about 2 tablespoons of pine nuts, 1 tablespoon of lemon juice, and 1 or 2 medium garlic cloves.

 Add 1/8 teaspoon of sea salt and black pepper, then crush it in your handy-dandy mortar and pestle while adding up to 1/4 cup of olive oil – or until it’s suitably saucy and to your liking.